suproman98/pokeAPI-Vignette/README.md

 ## Requirements

 To interact with this API, a few packages must be installed.
+1.
-+`jsonlite`: Works with JSON in R and is useful for parsing data and interacting with a web API. +`httr`: Provides useful tools for working with HTTP. +`tidyverse`: Collection of R packages that contribute heavily to API interaction and data visualization. +`knitr`: Provides tools for dynamic reporting in R. +`dplyr`: Package that provides tools for working with data frames. +`ggplot2`: Powerful for complex data visualizations.
+jsonlite: Works with JSON in R and is useful for parsing data and interacting with a web API.
+2. httr: Provides useful tools for working with HTTP.
+3. tidyverse: Collection of R packages that contribute heavily to API interaction and data visualization.
+4. knitr: Provides tools for dynamic reporting in R. 5. dplyr: Package that provides tools for working with data frames.
+6. ggplot2: Powerful for complex data visualizations.

 ``` r